Coming in Summer 2020!

 Policy, Practice, and Advocacy in Mexico is a project of the MSU School of Social Work and MSU Migrant Student Services with support from colleagues in Mexico.
-Sponsored by the College of Social Sciences, this program combines a spring semester on-line course (SW 822) with eleven days of education abroad (March 1- March 11, 2018) over the MSU spring break.
+Sponsored by the College of Social Science, this program combines a spring semester on-line course (SW 822) with eleven days of education abroad during the MSU summer semester.

 Course: SW 822, section 750

 This three credit hour Spring semester on-line course, SW 822, 750- Topics in Policy Practice and Advocacy in Mexico.
 The class fulfils the advanced policy requirement for MSW students.
 Students from other departments are welcome to enroll.
 Students study content related to policy, practice and advocacy work from a comparative international perspective with an emphasis on human rights, thoughtful intercultural communications, Mexican history, culture, and social justice issues.

 Travel: Mexico City & Atlixco, Puebla